 Another thing about online classes is the access it grants you.
 Over the last few months, I’ve enjoyed classes with an instructor friend who lives in another city.
-Despite knowing her for almost 5 years, our schedules had never matched up to catch a class when I’ve been in town.
+Despite knowing her for almost five years, our schedules had never matched up to catch a class when I’ve been in town.
 Before that, I jumped onto a Pilates class with a trainer based in Dubai.
 So much better than a YouTube workout, the live class was engaging and broke up the routine.
 All this was through the wonders of Instagram.
 Keep an eye out for gyms or fitness centres offering live content and workouts and shake things up with a fresh class or trainer.
 Many of them have moved to social media during lockdown.

 Inspire Yourself With Some New Kit